jacastillol/drl_continuous_control/README.md

 ## Instructions
 ### Configuration file `params.ini`
 To run the main program you have to create a configuration file called `params.ini` where you can set all important parameters from the networks architectures, learning Adam algorithms, replay memory, and others.
-The repository has an example file that you can copy and rename.
+The repository has an example file `params_example.ini` that you can copy and rename.
 Here is an example of a configuration file,

 ```
 [DEFAULT]